thienkimtranhoang/ip/docs/README.md

 `list`

 ### Expected Outcome:
-All tasks will be listed with their status and task type.
-For example:
+All tasks will be listed with their status and task type.For example:
 ```
 Here are the tasks in your list:
 [T][ ] Buy groceries